 For example, consider an act of murder that results in slightly more good than any other act would have produced.
-According to the act-consequentialist criterion of wrongness, this act of murder is not wrong.
-Likewise, contrary to act-consequentialism, many other kinds of act such as assaulting, stealing, promise breaking, and lying can be wrong even when doing them would produce slightly more good than not doing them would.
+According to the most familiar, maximising act-consequentialist criterion of wrongness, this act of murder is not wrong.
+Many other kinds of act such as assaulting, stealing, promise breaking, and lying can be wrong even when doing them would produce slightly more good than not doing them would.
 Again, the familiar, maximising form of act-consequentialism denies this.

 There are a number of different ways of formulating rule-consequentialism.
 For example, it can be formulated in terms of the good that actually results from rules or in terms of the rationally expected good of the consequences of rules.
 It can be formulated in terms of the consequences of compliance with rules or in terms of the wider consequences of acceptance of rules.
-It can be formulated in terms of the consequences of absolutely everyone’s accepting the rules or in terms of their acceptance by something less than everyone.
+It can be formulated in terms of the consequences of absolutely everyone’s accepting the rules or in terms of the rules’ acceptance by something less than everyone.
 Rule-consequentialism can also be formulated in terms of the teaching of a code to everyone in the next generation, in the full realization that the degrees of resulting acceptance will vary (Mulgan 2006, 2017, 2020; D. Miller 2014, 2021; T. Miller 2016, 2021).
 Rule-consequentialism is more plausible if formulated in some ways than it is if formulated in other ways.
 This is explained in the following three subsections.
-Questions of formulation are also relevant in the later section on old objections to rule-consequentialism.
+Questions of formulation are also relevant in later sections on objections to rule-consequentialism.

 As indicated, full rule-consequentialism consists in rule-consequentialist answers to three questions.
 The first is, what makes acts morally wrong?
 The second is, what procedure should agents use to make their moral decisions?
 The third is, what are the conditions under which moral sanctions such as blame, guilt, and praise are appropriate?

-As we have seen, the answer that full rule-consequentialists give to the question about decision procedure is the same as other kinds of consequentialist give to that question.
+As we have seen, the answer that full rule-consequentialists give to the question about decision procedure is much like the answer that other kinds of consequentialist give to that question.
 So let us focus on the points of contrast, i.e., the other two questions.
 These two questions — about what makes acts wrong and about when sanctions are appropriate — are more tightly connected than sometimes realized.

 Let us assume that Mill took “ought to be punished, at least by one’s own conscience if not by others” to be roughly the same as “blameworthy”.
 With this assumption in hand, we can interpret Mill as tying wrongness tightly to blameworthiness.
-In a moment, we can consider what follows if Mill is mistaken to affirm that wrongness is tied so tightly to blameworthiness.
+In a moment, we can consider what follows if Mill is mistaken that wrongness is tied tightly to blameworthiness.
 First, let us consider what follows if Mill is correct that wrongness is tied tightly to blameworthiness.

 Consider the following argument, whose first premise comes from Mill: